akio-tomiya/Wilsonloop.jl/README.md

 # What is this?
-In the Lattice Quantum chrono dynamics (QCD), the action is constructed so-called Wilson loops in discretized space-time.
+In the Lattice Quantum chrono dynamics (QCD), the action is constructed by so-called Wilson loops in discretized space-time.
 Wilsonloop.jl helps us to treat with the Wilson loops.

 # This is the package for Lattice QCD codes.